Arcturus-Official/IBARP/README.md

 # IBARP

-This is a plugin for the Minecraft server software Spigot that allows players' inventories to be backed up and restored.
+This is a plugin for the Minecraft server that allows players' inventories to be backed up and restored.
 When a player runs the /inventorybackup command, a backup file is created in the plugin's data folder that contains the player's inventory.
 The plugin also provides a command /inv_backup_load <username> <backup_name> that allows a player's inventory to be restored from a backup file.

 The plugin uses the NBT format to serialize the player's inventory to a file.
 It also uses GZIP compression to reduce the size of the backup files.